fnproject/fdk-java/docs/TestingFunctions.md

 While this improves the veracity of tests, it prevents your tests from accessing or modifying the state of your functions and vice versa.

-If you need to share objects or static data between your test classes and your functions (i.e. to pre-initialize global state) you can do so within your tests using the `addSharedClass` (for a specific class) and `addSharedPrefix` (for a package, or class prefix) methods on `FnTestingRule`.
+If you need to share objects or static data between your test classes and your functions (e.g. to pre-initialize global state) you can do so within your tests using the `addSharedClass` (for a specific class) and `addSharedPrefix` (for a package, or class prefix) methods on `FnTestingRule`.

 ```java
     testing.addSharedClass(MyClassWithStaticState.class); // Shares only the specific class